TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

     fixture = JFixture()
 }
 ```
+If we share `fixture` like this and put customisations into the `setUp` method, we could end up with not fully self-contained tests.
+Your milage may vary on how much shared setup is acceptable in your project.
+This is a similar decision to how/where `mock()` variables are set up and stubbed.

 Note that having `private val fixture = JFixture()` inside the class may not be enough,
-because the test runner may create an instance per test class, not per test method: Google&nbsp;`@TestInstance(PER_CLASS)`.
+because the test runner may create an instance per test class, not per test method: Google&nbsp;`@TestInstance(PER_CLASS)` for more information on when this could break down.

 ### Sharing data setup
 That being said, sharing setup is a good idea.